 This situation presents a problem for bloggers.
 A blog is a passive use website.
 Visitors can view the content without the need to check a box.
 Given this, the question is whether the blog terms and conditions are binding on the visitor.
 The trend in courts is to rule the visitor is not entering into a contract by just viewing the content.

 So, what is a blogger to do?
 There are only two real options.
 The first is to require visitors to go through a check the box acceptance procedure before allowing them on the blog.
 This process will kill click-through rates, making it an unrealistic solution.

 Going Without Terms

 Starting a blog is incredibly easy these days.
 If you decide to let your voice be heard, make sure to protect yourself.
-Although the application of terms and conditions of use on a blog is a gray area, you are better off with them than without them.
+Although the application of blog terms and conditions is a gray area, you are better off with them than without.

 Richard A. Chapo, Esq.